Machine Creation for vSphere

 A Machine Creation for vSphere connector configuration contains the credentials and storage location required to publish layered images to machine creation in your vSphere environment.

 You can publish layered images to machine creation running in a vSphere environment by using a Machine Creation for vSphere Connector Configuration.
-In the Connector Configuration wizard, be sure to configure a Virtual Machine Template, so that the layered image you publish is in a ready-to-use VM, the image shutdown and a snapshot taken.
+In the Connector Configuration, be sure to configure a Virtual Machine Template, so that the layered image you publish is in a ready-to-use VM, the image shutdown and a snapshot taken.
 You can use the VM in your Horizon environment without further modifications.

 Each Connector Configuration is set to publish layered images to a specific storage location in your environment, so you may need more than one connector configuration if publishing to multiple locations.
 Further, you may want to publish each layered image to a location convenient to the system you are provisioning with the published image.
 For more about connectors, and connector configurations, see Connect.